microshare/microshare.github.io/docs/2/technical/data-format/overview.md

 },
 ```

-Now let's take the data, here the information is simply what we have just created, this is where you will find all the data that you integrate into Microshare®, we will see that later.
+ The information here is simply what we have just created.
+This is where you will find all the data that you integrate into Microshare® but we will see that later.

 ##### B.3 Origin